 It will dry anything, no matter how wet or heavy your boots are.
 Four vertical ports use forced air to dry your boots in 1-3 hours and the dryer can heat up to 105 degrees F.

 Despite its power, it’s still very silent and safe for use.
-You can even set up a shut-off timer up to 180 minutes and leave it working why go about your business.
+You can even set up a shut-off timer to 180 minutes and leave it working while going about your business.
 It also has a head and no-heat switch depending on what you need to do.